reshisahil/reshisahil/README.md

 ##  currently working on thse projects:
 - Shield-x (wich is abt link phishing detection)
 - fraud detection system with bot verification call n wassap messsage.
-- a chatbox for talking
-- AI voice like alexa

 ---